christian-bromann/webdriverio-performance-testing/README.md

 - in `template.html` remove the LoDash and jQuery scripts since they are not used at all and block the page from being loaded
 - in `src/App.jsx` remove the function call `this.mineBitcoin(1500);` in the constructor which was responsible for a lot of CPU heavy computation during page load.

+---

+This project is a demo for [my talk](https://jsi2018.sched.com/event/F76M/automated-performance-testing-with-webdriver-christian-bromann-sauce-labs) at [#NodeJSInteractive](https://events.linuxfoundation.org/events/js-interactive-2018/) on _"Automated Performance Testing With WebDriver"_.